 In any government related organisation there will be two significant sources of assurance that the Audit Committee can be certain will be present: Internal Audit and External Audit.
-The work of Internal Audit is carried out primarily for the benefit of the Board and Accountable Officer of the organisation.
+Internal Audit provides an independent, objective assurance and consulting activity designed to add value and improve an organisations operations.